tim-sh/embeddings/README.md

 ## Known Issues

-- Tokens sent for embedding are not deduplicated.
-(BLI)
-- Embedding sometimes fails because of the input size limit.
-(BLI)
 - Rate limiting is not handled.
 (BLI)
 - Settings are currently local to this repo.
 - GitHub org is currently required.